danthegoodman1/ContinueWith/README.md

 3. Refresh and access token management
 4. Scope management

 For example, maybe you use Firebase, Supabase, or Clerk for manage your users and want to allow other sites to login users and access resources from your platform.
-ContinueWith manages this oauth flow on opt of your existing auth system :D
+ContinueWith manages this oauth flow on top of your existing auth system :D

 Notion does this: They allow their users to log in with social providers like Google, and also allow other platforms to log in their users with Notion and access things like pages and databases through the Notion API.